silverqx/TinyORM/docs/query-builder.md

 If you wish to truncate an entire table, which will remove all records from the table and reset the auto-incrementing ID to zero, you may use the `truncate` method:

     DB::table("users")->truncate();

+<a name="pessimistic-locking"></a>
+## Pessimistic Locking

+The query builder also includes a few functions to help you achieve "pessimistic locking" when executing your `select` statements.
+To execute a statement with a "shared lock", you may call the `sharedLock` method.
+A shared lock prevents the selected rows from being modified until your transaction is committed:

+    DB::table("users")
+            ->where("votes", ">", 100)
+            .sharedLock()
+            .get();

+Alternatively, you may use the `lockForUpdate` method.
+A "for update" lock prevents the selected records from being modified or from being selected with another shared lock:

+    DB::table("users")
+            ->where("votes", ">", 100)
+            .lockForUpdate()
+            .get();